Kate Otten

 Katherine Maree Otten, usually known as Kate Otten, (born 28 March 1964, Durban) is a South African architect, who has won numerous awards for her South African traditional work.

 Biography

 Born in Durban, Kate Otten attended Roedean School in Johannesburg, matriculating in 1981.
 She then studied architecture at the University of the Witwatersrand, graduating in 1987.
 After working for a number of other practices, Otten established her own firm in 1989 in Johannesburg, just after one year of her graduation.
 She has designed community libraries, the waterfront development at Tzaneen, an art therapy centre in Soweto and the museum exhibition space at the former Women's Jail at Constitution Hill which received a commendation from the South African Institute of Architects (SAIA).
-Kate has won many awards including the SAIA Award of Merit House Staude in 1998 to the Mbokodo Awards Architecture and Creative Design in 2013.
+Otten has won many awards including the SAIA Award of Merit House Staude in 1998 to the Mbokodo Awards Architecture and Creative Design in 2013.